kach/nearley/README.md

 Strings are the *terminals*, which match those string literals (specified as JSON-compatible strings).

-The following grammar matches a number, a plus sign, and another number (anything from a `#` to the end of a line is ignored as a comment):
+The following grammar matches a number, a plus sign, and another number:

     expression -> number "+" number

+Anything from a `#` to the end of a line is ignored as a comment:

+    expression -> number "+" number # sum of two numbers

 A nonterminal can have multiple expansions, separated by pipes (`|`):

     expression ->